justinrgarrard/world-of-naevis.net/docs/character_creation/race/dwarf.md

 # Dwarf

 Navean dwarves live in city states dominated by individual clans.
-They are a people motivated by honor, often to a dangerous extent, willing to risk life and limb for the chance at being memorialized.
+They are a people motivated by honor, often to a dangerous extent, willing to risk life and limb for their clan's honor.

 {: .language}
 > **Dwarven** is the language of industry.
 Nearly all schematics, blueprints, and architectural diagrams are written in Dwarven.
 Proficient characters receive a 20% discount when buying weapons and armor.